Derek: this blog’s first review – really more notes towards a review – I was attending the 2009 edition of the Gothenburg Film Festival

 (Delivered in almost deadpan irony, but with an undercurrent of fury.)

 Tilda Swinton is dismissive of film-makers who turn to making commercials – but Derek includes footage of Jarman’s music video of the Pet Shop Boys’ It’s a Sin, and Jarman saying this was his best work and that Neil Tennant (PSB singer/songwriter) “really saved me”.
 (By bringing him to a wider public notice?
 By giving him payed work?)
 What’s a music video if it’s not a commercial for the featured band/song?

 The film was Tilda Swinton’s in the sense she is often in frame, her voice is used in the voice-overs, and she is reading her own words.
 But the director is Isaac Julian, conceptual artist and film maker.
 He also appears in a few frames, notably in the archive looking through Jarman’s boxes.

-Tilda Swinton’s poetry: The audience in a cinema, something like: we lean in from reality dipping into this virtual world, and then back again.
+Tilda Swinton’s poetry.
+She says something like: The audience in a cinema, we lean in from reality dipping into this virtual world, and then back again.
 No, I’ve lost the actual phrase, but it was a striking image.
 T.S. warns against taking film (any film – this film?) at face value.

 The illustrations for this article are taken from the film’s homepage from where they

 are used to be freely downloadable.
 [There are no illustration on the film’s IMDb page.]